-A converted new order mining right "413 MR" covers the main area of the Galaxy Gold Mine, valid until 4 September 2032.
-This license is held by Galaxy Gold Reefs (Pty) Ltd ("GGR"), a wholly-owned subsidiary of Galaxy, who purchased the Galaxy Gold Mine and associated infrastructure from African Pioneer Mining ("APM"; since liquidated) in December 2008.
-The 413 MR covers the portion ("Ptn") 9 and Ptn 12 of the farm Oorschot 692 JT and the remaining extent ("RE") of the farm Ameide 717 JT.
+A converted new order mining right "413 MR" covers the main area of the Galaxy Gold Mine, and is valid for a period of 20 years until September 4, 2032.
+This license is held by GGR, who purchased the Galaxy Gold Mine and associated infrastructure from African Pioneer Mining in December 2008.
+The 413 MR covers the portion ("Ptn") 9 and Ptn 12 of the farm Oorschot 692 JT and the remaining extent of the farm Ameide 717 JT.